-16. Remote learning
+18. Remote learning

-- 16.2.
-All staff and pupils using video communication must: - Communicate in groups one-to-one sessions are only carried out where necessary. - Wear suitable clothing this includes others in their household. - Be situated in a suitable 'public' living area within the home with an appropriate background 'private' living areas within the home, such as bedrooms, are not permitted during video communication. - Use appropriate language this includes others in their household. - Maintain the standard of behaviour expected in school. - Use the necessary equipment and computer programs as intended. - Not record, store, or distribute video material without permission. - Ensure they have a stable connection to avoid disruption to lessons. - Always remain aware that they are visible. - 16.3.
-All staff and pupils using audio communication must: - Use appropriate language this includes others in their household. - Maintain the standard of behaviour expected in school. - Use the necessary equipment and computer programs as intended. - Not record, store, or distribute audio material without permission. - Ensure they have a stable connection to avoid disruption to lessons. - Always remain aware that they can be heard. - 16.4.
+- 18.1.
+All remote learning is delivered in line with the school's Remote Learning Policy. - All staff and pupils using video communication must: 18.2. - Communicate in groups one-to-one sessions are only carried out where necessary. - Wear suitable clothing this includes others in their household. - Be situated in a suitable 'public' living area within the home with an appropriate background - 'private' living areas within the home, such as bedrooms, are not permitted during video communication. - Use appropriate language this includes others in their household. - Maintain the standard of behaviour expected in school. - Use the necessary equipment and computer programs as intended. - Not record, store, or distribute video material without permission. - Ensure they have a stable connection to avoid disruption to lessons. - Always remain aware that they are visible.

+- 18.3.
+All staff and pupils using audio communication must: - Use appropriate language this includes others in their household. - Maintain the standard of behaviour expected in school. - Use the necessary equipment and computer programs as intended. - Not record, store, or distribute audio material without permission. - Ensure they have a stable connection to avoid disruption to lessons. - Always remain aware that they can be heard. - 18.4.
 The school will consider whether one-to-one sessions are appropriate in some circumstances, e.g. to provide support for pupils with SEND.
-This will be decided and approved by the headteacher, in collaboration with the SENCO. - 16.5.
-Pupils not using devices or software as intended will be disciplined in line with the Pupil Behaviour Policy. - 16.6.
-The school will risk assess the technology used for remote learning prior to use and ensure that there are no privacy issues or scope for inappropriate use. - 16.7.
-The school will ensure that all school-owned equipment and technology used for remote learning has suitable anti-virus software installed, can establish secure connections, can recover lost work, and allows for audio and visual material to be recorded or downloaded, where required. - 16.8.
-The school will communicate to parents in writing about any precautionary measures that need to be put in place if their child is learning remotely using their own/family-owned equipment and technology, e.g. ensuring that their internet connection is secure. - 16.9.
-During the period of remote learning, the school will maintain regular contact with parents to: - Reinforce the importance of children staying safe online. - Ensure parents are aware of what their children are being asked to do, e.g. sites they have been asked to use and staff they will interact with. - Encourage them to set age-appropriate parental controls on devices and internet filters to block malicious websites. - Direct parents to useful resources to help them keep their children safe online.

-• The school will not be responsible for providing access to the internet off the school premises and will not be responsible for providing online safety software, e.g. antivirus software, on devices not owned by the school.
+This will be decided and approved by the headteacher, in collaboration with the SENCO. - 18.5.
+Pupils not using devices or software as intended will be disciplined in line with the Pupil Behaviour Policy. - 18.6.
+The school will risk assess the technology used for remote learning prior to use and ensure that there are no privacy issues or scope for inappropriate use. - 18.7.
+The school will ensure that all school-owned equipment and technology used for remote learning has suitable anti-virus software installed, can establish secure connections, can recover lost work, and allows for audio and visual material to be recorded or downloaded, where required. - 18.8.
+The school will communicate to parents in writing about any precautionary measures that need to be put in place if their child is learning remotely using their own/family-owned equipment and technology, e.g. ensuring that their internet connection is secure. - 18.9.
+During the period of remote learning, the school will maintain regular contact with parents to: - Reinforce the importance of children staying safe online. - Ensure parents are aware of what their children are being asked to do, e.g. sites they have been asked to use and staff they will interact with. - Encourage them to set age-appropriate parental controls on devices and internet filters to block malicious websites. - Direct parents to useful resources to help them keep their children safe online. - The school will not be responsible for providing access to the internet off the school premises and will not be responsible for providing online safety software, e.g. antivirus software, on devices not owned by the school.

-17. Use of smart technology
+19. Use of smart technology